ppaez/pyramid_tutorial_maintain/README.rst

 Operation
 =========

+If one or more files in the `alchemy` or `zodb` scaffolds are modified, those changes need to be applied into the tutorial initial files:

 #.
-Update one or more files in the alchemy or
-   zodb scaffolds.
+Render that scaffold into a temporary area, using `tutorial`
+   as the project name.

 #.
-For each updated file of a scaffold:
+Compare the rendered scaffold folder  against the `basiclayout`
+   folder of the corresponding tutorial path.

 #.
-Merge changes into the `basiclayout` stage of
-      the tutorial that uses that scaffold.
+For each updated file of the scaffold:

    #.
-For each of the `models`, `views`, `authorization`
-      and `tests` stages:
+Merge the changes into the corresponding file in the
+      `basiclayout` folder.

    #.
-Merge changes in the file from the previous section
-         into that stage on the given tutorial.
+If one ore more lines added or deleted, determine
+      if any displayed lines, emphasized lines, or line references are affected, and adjust them in the `basiclayout.rst` documentation file.

    #.
+Compare with the corresponding file in the `models`
+      folder of the tutorial.

+   #.
+Merge the changes into the file in the `models`
+      folder.

-If one ore more lines added or deleted, ajust the
+   #.
+If one ore more lines added or deleted, determine
-         displayed and emphasized lines that are affected.
+      if any displayed lines, emphasized lines, or line references are affected, and adjust them in the `definingmodels.rst` documentation file.

+   #.
+Repeat the last three steps for the `views`,
+      `authorization` and `tests` stages.

 Tools
 =====